considrd/pub-staging/README.md

 ### Internal *-<draft>.html Checks
 > * Verify html includes “draft” or “final” in document metadata
 > * Verify that -nn draft number in the pathname corresponds to the draft number in the specification in non-final drafts
-> * Verify that -nn draft has not already been published at openid.net/specs/ (or same for the -final, -IDn, or -erratan versions)
+> * Verify that -nn draft has not already been published at openid.net/specs/ (or same for the -final, -IDn, or -errata versions)
 > * Check history section exists (except for final and errata specs)
 > * Check Notices section exists
 > * Check copyright year is current year